Kungbib/fgs-oaipmh-ojs-plugin/readme.md

 About
 -----
 This repository contains two plugins for the open source publishing platform Open Journal Systems (OJS).
-The first plugin (in the folder fgsMetsMods) adds a new metadata format that follows the [FGS-PUBL specification](http://www.kb.se/namespace/digark/deliveryspecification/deposit/fgs-publ/mods/MODS%5Fenligt%5FFGS-PUBL.pdf) used by the National Library of Sweden for harvesting metadata and downloading article galleys.
+[The first plugin](fgsMetsMods) adds a new metadata format that follows the [FGS-PUBL specification](http://www.kb.se/namespace/digark/deliveryspecification/deposit/fgs-publ/mods/MODS%5Fenligt%5FFGS-PUBL.pdf) used by the National Library of Sweden for harvesting metadata and downloading article galleys.
 The metadata is exposed through an OAI-PMH endpoint for each journal.
-The second plugin, which should be used in tandem with the first, adds some extra fields and options to to the journal publishing settings.
+[The second plugin](orgUri), which should be used in tandem with the first, adds some extra fields and options to to the journal publishing settings.

 Installation
 ------------